gutschilla/plug-session-memcached/README.md

 This is a veeery simple memcached session store for Elixir's plug.

-## MOTIVATION: Why memcached when there's an ETS or Cookie store?
+## Motivation: Why memcached when there's an ETS or Cookie store?

 A short discussion: I am probably wrong.